GrantLicata/Portfolio/README.md

 👋 Hi there!
-I'm Grant licata, a project manager and full-stack software engineer.
+I'm Grant licata, a Project Manager and Full-Stack Software Engineer.
 Welcome to my portfolio website!

 🔭 In this portfolio, you'll find a showcase of my skills and experiences as a project manager and software engineer.
 I have a passion for delivering high-quality software solutions and managing projects from initiation to successful completion.